Student Leaders

 Kanika is a student at Notre Dame High School in San Jose and a co-lead in the San Jose youth action team.
 She works to increase awareness of climate action through community outreach projects and advocates for climate-friendly policies.
 In her free time, she enjoys hiking and running in nature and trying new foods.

 Calvin Sridhara is a class of 2028 student at Leland High School with a strong passion for climate action, astrophysics, and STEM education.
-He is a co-lead for Silicon Valley Youth Climate Action’s San Jose team, where he helps organize youth-led civic engagement initiatives.
+He is a co-lead for Silicon Valley Youth Climate Action’s San Jose team & Transit team.
 He is especially interested in sustainable energy resources and advancing solutions that move away from fossil fuels toward renewable, environmentally responsible alternatives.
 Calvin continues to explore the intersection of science, communication, and community impact.
-He is also a varsity athlete in water polo and swimming, and he is a vegetarian.
+He is also a varsity athlete in water polo and swimming.

 Nova Jayaraj is a junior at Los Gatos High School and the co-lead of the Los Gatos/Saratoga subteam within SVYCA.
 Nova is deeply committed to empowering young people to take initiative in their communities—regardless of age, gender, race, or sexuality.
 She believes that her ability to speak out on critical issues comes with a moral responsibility to advocate for those who cannot.
 At school, Nova is actively involved in a wide range of activities: she is a cross country runner, the Treasurer of Interact (a student service club), a hardware specialist on the Robotics team, and the President of Vocalis, a mentorship club that helps middle school students explore and develop their passions.
 With a deep love for her community, Nova is driven by a desire to constantly work to improve it, creating positive change that benefits the future of others.